Student budgeting planner

 If you're working through the whole year, but still need to reclaim, you need to wait until the end of the tax year and reclaim tax then.

-If you know you're only working for a short time, eg, just the summer, you can fill in a P50 to claim tax back at that point.
+If you know you're only working for a short time – for instance, just the summer – you can fill in a P50 (online or paper form) to claim tax back at that point.
 You need to wait four weeks after your last day at the job to make the claim.

 Check yours.
 To see what you should be paying if you earn over the threshold, use our Income Tax Calculator.
 It's also handy for working out what your take-home pay will be after you graduate.